atimpone/aws-foundation-journey/CONTRIBUTING.md

 The `.png` drawings used in this repository are created in the following manner:

-1. Open the `.drawio` file of interest using either the free online version or your internal instance the draw.io.
+1. Open the `.drawio` file of interest using either the free online version or your internal instance of draw.io.
 1. Select the tab of interst.
 1. Select "Edit -> Select All"
 1. Select "File -> Export As -> PNG..."